 Youth Mental Health Fellowships

-Asean-Australia youth mental health fellowshipsaus-gov-logo-stacked-black.jpg
+Asean-PACIFIC youth mental health fellowships

 The program has been established to build the capacity, skills and voices of young people to create positive change in mental health awareness, policy and systems reform.
 The program also supports participants to further develop their youth mental health project plan designed around the needs of their communities.
 The program runs for five months and is comprised of weekly online sessions and additional mentoring opportunities.
+To date, five Youth Mental Health Fellowships have been conducted.

-1. Education modules are a core part of the Fellowship and provide the platform to develop knowledge and insights for mental health advocacy.
+1. Education modules are a core part of the fellowship and provide the platform to develop knowledge and insights for mental health advocacy.
 The modules are composed of lectures, panel discussions and practical workshops.
-The modules build on each other and include a strong emphasis on interaction between Fellows.
+The modules build on each other and include a strong emphasis on interaction between fellows.
 The modules follow the Global Youth Mental Health Advocacy Toolkit which was developed by Orygen in 2020 as part of the global youth mental health partnership project with the World Economic Forum.

 Module 1: Defining mental ill-health, advocacy and personal development.